Refrigeration

 In transit

 Once the goods are on the shipping vessel, the temperature controls should already be taken care of.
 However, the positioning of the cold storage unit is as important.
-For example, it is important to avoid storing medicines near cargo doors or other cargo in general.
+For example, it is important to avoid storing medicines near cargo doors or other cargo that might affect temperatures in general.

-This is because adequate circulation is necessary to reach a stabilised temperature.
+This is because adequate circulation is necessary to reach a stabilised temperature throughout the refrigerated transport container

 Additionally, it is imperative to ensure cooling instruments remain active for the duration of the transit.
-Sometimes energy-saving modes can be turned on without notice, and cooling apparatus switched off during rest periods.
+Sometimes energy-saving modes can be turned on without notice, and the cooling apparatus switched off during rest periods — compromising cold chain integrity.

 In conclusion, when selecting appropriate cold storage systems across the cold chain supply, always consider and pay attention to: